IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: #pricing-us}
 {: faq}

-In the US, a flat rate of USD 395 is charged per device, including the USD 295 device fee, USD 100 roundtrip UPS Overnight Shipping and 10 business days of use at your site.
+In the US, a flat rate of USD 395 is charged per device, including the USD 295 device fee, USD 100 roundtrip UPS Overnight shipping and 10 business days of use at your site.

-Your 10 days of use onsite does not include the day your device is shipped to you nor the day your device is returned to IBM (maximum of two days).
+Your 10 days of use onsite do not include the day your device is shipped to you nor the day your device is returned to IBM (maximum of two days).
 If more time is needed to complete your migration beyond the allotted 10 business days, you will be charged a USD 30 per-day extension fee for each additional day of use.

 ## How much does it cost to use {{site.data.keyword.mdms_short}} in the EU?
 {: #pricing-eu}